atthom/Island_DevOps_KRRT/README.md

 ## Features Change log

+### Week 51

+The Crew can acces to the groundfields when the drone find a Creek on the island.

 ### Week 50

 The bot can scan the island and find a creeks to access to the groundfields.